ThatoTjotola/ThatoTjotola/README.md

 Welcome to My GitHub Profile! 👋
 About Me
 Hello!
-I'm Jimmy, a passionate and dedicated Graduate Software Engineer.
+I'm Jimmy, a passionate and dedicated Junior Software Engineer.
 My journey in the tech world has been diverse and enriching, from supporting library systems to maintaining high-volume voucher systems.
 Here's a bit more about my professional background:

 Graduate Software Engineer: Currently working in the Vouchers Team, where I maintain and enhance high-volume systems to ensure seamless operations.